luizbgomide/sovereign/rules.md

 ## Falling and Other Hazards
 Some perils occur with some regularity for adventurers.
 A few of the most common are detailed here.

-**Falling**: Most creatures will take 1d6 damage per 10 full feet they fall, up to 20d6 maximum.
+**Falling**: Most creatures will take 1d6 [damage](#damage) per 10 full feet they fall, up to 20d6 maximum.
 Spikes or other hazardous terrain at the bottom will add at least 1d6 to the total.
-A creature that intentionally leaps or skids down in a controlled way makes a DEX or STR/Exert skill check at a difficulty of 7 + 1 for every 10 full feet; on a success, the effective distance fallen is halved.
+A creature that intentionally leaps or skids down in a controlled way makes a DEX or STR/Exert [skill check](#skill-checks) at a difficulty of 7 + 1 for every 10 full feet; on a success, the effective distance fallen is halved.

-**Suffocation**: Creatures fight or act normally without air for one round per point of Constitution, or 10 rounds for most NPCs.
+**Suffocation**: Creatures fight or act normally without air for one [Round](#round) per point of Constitution, or 10 Rounds for most NPCs.
 If they don’t move, they quadruple this time.
-Once they run out of air, they must make a [Physical](#physical) save each round or take 1 HP per HD or level they have.
+Once they run out of air, they must make a [Physical](#physical) save each Round or take 1 HP per HD or level they have.

 **Starvation**: Each day of insufficient food (1 Ration) causes 1 [System Strain](#system-strain).
+If you already have maximum system strain, you die.

 **Dehydration**: Each day of insufficient water (a waterskin's worth) causes 3 System Strain.
+If you already have maximum system strain, you die.

 Starvation and Dehydration are ignored so long as the Delvers aren't trying to sleep in a dungeon.
 Assume that they find sufficient food in the wilderness.